Keeps vs Hims: Which hair loss treatments are better?

 The ketoconazole shampoo helps rid your scalp of yeast, resulting in less irritation and flaking, so your follicles can breathe and get to work.

 Hims does not offer a comparable prescription shampoo, but both Hims and Keeps offer a shampoo that contains topical saw palmetto.
 Saw palmetto performs well in some studies concerning hair loss, but most of those studies look at oral saw palmetto rather than the topical form seen in these shampoos.
 Keeps takes its ingredient list a little further here, adding caffeine, green tea, and biotin to its shampoo.
-Again, the evidence supporting the efficacy of these ingredients is thin at best, but the shampoo itself does a fine job cleaning and protecting your hair, so it can’t hurt.
+Again, the evidence supporting the efficacy of these ingredients is thin at best, but the shampoo itself does a fine job cleaning and protecting your hair, so it won’t hurt as long as you don’t have any hypersensitivities to the ingredients.

 Hims also recently released a new shampoo and conditioner pair that contains Biovolume 128, a patented form of Tilia tomentosa bud extract that was engineered by Normactive, a cosmetics research company.
 Anecdotal evidence supports its ability to make hair look thicker, but we couldn’t find clinical evidence to support these claims.
 Ironically, Tilia tomentosa is better known in scientific communities as a potential sedative or anxiolytic, which is the opposite of what you might expect from a product designed to enliven your hair.